-Jomolhari mountains festivals Is an exquisitely themed two day event celebrate at the of mt.jomolkhari, by communities located along one of the most scenic trekking routes in Bhutan.
-The festival celebrates the culture of the communities living together with the natural wonders that surround them: one in particular, the elusive, yet elegant snow leopard.
+Jomolhari Mountain festivals Is an exquisitely themed two-day event celebrated at the of mt.jomolkhari, by communities located along with one of the most scenic trekking routes in Bhutan.
+The festival celebrates the culture of the communities living together with the natural wonders that surround them: one, in particular, the elusive, yet elegant snow leopard.

 CRANE FESTIVAL, PHOBJIKHA - November 11: PHOBJIKHA WANGDUEPHODRANG

-The annual black-necked crane festival is celebrated at courtyard of Gangtey geonpa in phobjikha valley.
-The festival is an occasion for the locals to rejoice and celebrate the arrival of this endangered and majestic bird which becomes an inseparable part in their daily lives during the winter months.
-The annual black-necked crane is organized to generate awareness and understanding on the importance of conserving the endangered black-necked cranes.
+The annual black-necked crane festival is celebrated at the courtyard of Gangtey Geonpa in Phobjikha valley.
+The festival is an occasion for the locals to rejoice and celebrate the arrival of this endangered and majestic bird which becomes an inseparable part of their daily lives during the winter months.
+The annual black-necked crane is organized to generate awareness and understanding of the importance of conserving the endangered black-necked cranes.

-The festival includes culture programs such as folk songs and dances (some with black-necked crane themes) and mask dances performed by the local people, crane dance and environment conservation-themed dramas and songs children.
+The festival includes cultural programs such as folk songs and dances (some with black-necked crane themes) and mask dances performed by the local people, crane dance, and environment conservation-themed dramas and songs children.

 DRUK WANGYEL TSHECHU - DECEMBER 13: DOCHULA THIMPU

 This is a unique festival as it is fully performed by The Royal Bhutan Army rather than monks or laymen.
-The Dochula Druk Wagyel festival is held as tribute to te wise leadership of the fourth king, his majesty Jigme Singye Wangchuck.
-It also celebrates the continuous efforts of the royal Bhutan army in protecting the sovereignty and the stability of the country.
+The Dochula Druk Wagyel festival is held as a tribute to the wise leadership of the fourth king, his majesty Jigme Singye Wangchuck.
+It also celebrates the continuous efforts of the Royal Bhutan Army in protecting the sovereignty and the stability of the country.